Posted on

 What is your involvement in the fencing industry?

-I have extensive experience within the fencing industry, having been a FCANZ Board member on two occasions, the first being when FCANZ was relatively newly formed.
-The second occasion over the past 4 years.
+I have extensive experience within the fencing industry, having been an FCANZ Board member on two occasions, the first being when FCANZ was relatively newly formed.
+This is the second occasion is over the past 5 years.
 I am active in the wider fencing industry, including New Zealand Fencing Competitions.

 Why did you volunteer to be on the FCANZ Board?

-I stood for re-election this year to continue the work I’ve started/undertaken and ensure that the polices and procedures that are being developed are adhered to, with a collective Board approach towards the desired objectives.
+I am on the Board to continue the work I’ve started/undertaken and ensure that the polices and procedures that are being developed are adhered to, with a collective Board approach towards the desired objectives.

 What skills do you bring to the Association?